CBA Bylaws – Amended Dec. 2021

 Amendments to Bylaws

 10.1 How Proposed.
 Amendments to these Bylaws shall be proposed by either a majority of the Board or by Members having one-third of the votes entitled to be cast for such amendment.
-The proposed amendment must be reduced to writing and shall be included in the notice of any meeting at which action is to be taken thereon.
+The proposed amendment must be reduced to writing and shall be included in the notification and ballot creation outlined in Sections 5.2, 5.2.1, 5.2.2, 5.2.3.

 Other Business Items